 The worse part is knowing I am going away from my bigger goals and not even really being able to enjoy the distractions ;/ .
 Here are some pointers I am using though to help me get on track and might help some of you too…

 - Set up an achievable immediate short term goal: It could not even be a goal but instead a will- power drive game.
 Like, I promised myself a 10 minute meditation every day inspite of whatever came in my way for one week.
-Or a 20 minute workout session irrespective of circumstances for the next 7 days.
+Or a 20 minute workout session irrespective of circumstances for the next 5 days.
 The point is sending a message to your subconscious that you planned on doing something and you finished it.
 Once you are comfortable with the shorter goals, set up bigger goals.
 Like maybe 0.5kg fat loss in the next 10 days.
-(Since this is mostly a fitness/ wellness blog, all my examples are fitness related but you get the point).

 - Cut back on Netflix/ gadget addiction: It is so easy to slip into watching back- to- back series on Netflix or mindlessly scroll through your phone on social media.
 Within days it becomes an addiction.
 Every time I am the least productive in my life, I am also upto date with my TV shows.
-The only way I can control this is to limit my Netflix time to only 1-2 hours per day (is that also too much ;<).
+The only way I can control this is to limit my Netflix time to only 1 hour per day.
 I am still on YouTube and other social media, but mostly watching informative stuff like documentaries or fitness related anything really.
 Something that helps me also is to commit to finish one audio book every 15 days.
 So even if I don’t want to, I listen to audio books about 2 hours per day just so that I finish them in the time frame I set for myself.
-This might mean listening while cooking/ lifting at the gym/ cardio (of course)/ daily chores etc. The more time spend with books, the lesser time I have for social media (for all those who ask me why I don’t stalk you back on snapachat or reply to DMs every single time, this is mostly why ;))
+This might mean listening while cooking/ lifting at the gym/ cardio (of course)/ daily chores etc. The more time spend with books, the lesser time I have for social media.

-- Forgive yourself for being human: This legit is the hardest for me to do.
+- Forgive yourself for being human: This is the hardest for me to do.
 I (and I would like to believe most people) spend too much time feeling guilty about being off track for too long instead of focusing on the future.
 The faster you can get of the guilt train and start working towards building your future again, the better you will get.
-I am still working on myself to tackle this problem so can’t really say much ;/.